-The people behind Life, Hope & Truth will soon be observing the last four festivals found in the Bible.
+The people behind Life, Hope & Truth are observing the last four festivals found in the Bible.
 Do you know about these feasts—and what they mean?

 Life, Hope & Truth is not just a website.
 It represents people—from all over the world.
 Collectively, we are called the Church of God, a Worldwide Association.
 As you have probably figured out by reading our content, we are quite a bit different from other churches and religious organizations.

 One of the key differences is our observance of the biblical festivals found in Leviticus 23.
 These feasts take place in the spring, early summer and fall of the year in the northern hemisphere.

-In just a few days, our staff here in Allen, Texas, and our members around the world will be leaving their homes for over a week and observing the last two of those annual festivals: the Feast of Tabernacles and the Last Great Day.
-Over the next few weeks, you will not see much new content added to Life, Hope & Truth, but we will be back!
+In just a few days, our staff here in McKinney, Texas, and our members around the world will be leaving their homes for over a week and observing the last two of those annual festivals: the Feast of Tabernacles and the Last Great Day.
+Over the next few weeks, you will not see much new content added to Life, Hope & Truth, but we will be back.